NVIDIA/warp/README.md

 * Accelerated Policy Learning with Parallel Differentiable Simulation - Xu, J., Makoviychuk, V., Narang, Y., Ramos, F., Matusik, W., Garg, A., & Macklin, M. [(2022)](https://short-horizon-actor-critic.github.io)
 * DiSECt: Differentiable Simulator for Robotic Cutting - Heiden, E., Macklin, M., Narang, Y., Fox, D., Garg, A., & Ramos, F [(2021)](https://github.com/NVlabs/DiSECt)
 * gradSim: Differentiable Simulation for System Identification and Visuomotor Control - Murthy, J. Krishna, Miles Macklin, Florian Golemo, Vikram Voleti, Linda Petrini, Martin Weiss, Breandan Considine et al. [(2021)](https://gradsim.github.io)

+## Frequently Asked Questions

+See the [FAQ](https://nvidia.github.io/warp/faq.html) in the Warp documentation.

+## Support

+Problems, questions, and feature requests can be opened on [GitHub Issues](https://github.com/NVIDIA/warp/issues).

+The Warp team also monitors the **#warp** channel on the public [Omniverse Discord](https://discord.com/invite/nvidiaomniverse) server, come chat to us!

+## Versioning

+Versions take the format X.Y.Z, similar to [Python itself](https://devguide.python.org/developer-workflow/development-cycle/#devcycle):

+* Increments in X are reserved for major reworks of the project causing disruptive incompatibility (or reaching the 1.0 milestone).
+* Increments in Y are for regular releases with a new set of features.
+* Increments in Z are for bug fixes.
+In principle there are no new features.
+Can be omitted if 0 or not relevant.

+This is similar to [Semantic Versioning](https://semver.org/) but less strict around backward compatibility.
+Like with Python, some breaking changes can be present between minor versions if well documented and gradually introduced.

+Note that prior to 0.11.0 this schema was not strictly adhered to.

+## License

+Warp is provided under the NVIDIA Software License, please see [LICENSE.md](./LICENSE.md) for full license text.

+## Contributing

+Contributions and pull requests from the community are welcome and are taken under the terms described in the **9.
+Feedback** section of the [license](LICENSE.md).
+[CONTRIBUTING.md](./CONTRIBUTING.md) provides additional information on how to open a pull request for Warp.

 ## Citing